Stand for election

 Parliamentary elections take place every five years.
 You can find out more about what MPs do.

-To stand for election as a parliamentary candidate, you must be 18 or over on the day of nomination and either a:
+To stand for election as a parliamentary candidate, you must fulfil the requirements previously stated.

 There is no legal requirement for you to be a registered elector in the UK.